waditos/alfaqir-fil-ilmi/README.md

 # artix-linux
 Artix Linux and/or Arch Linux x86_64 binary packages

-This is a repository containing binaries from Artix Linux and / or Arch Linux x86_64 created via makepkg and debtap.
+This is a repository containing binaries for Artix Linux and / or Arch Linux x86_64 created via `makepkg` and `debtap`.

 You can directly install it on Arch Linux distribution based via command :